 A Large Hospital System's ICUs

 A large rural hospital had a “revolving door” of moonlighters and locum tenens doctors.
 This frequent staff turnover had a negative impact on the care being rendered in the ICU.
 The hospitalists and the bedside nurses found it quite challenging to always be working with and acclimating to new physicians.This often led to frustrating communications between nurses and doctors, discontinuity of patient care, and inconsistent adherence to hospital protocols.
 This arrangement was also quite costly to the hospital.
-RemoteICU was contracted to empower a comprehensive telemedicine technology solution, including a lineup of intensivists presented to the hospital clinical leadership for proposed acceptance in their clinical staff, with no capital investment in infrastructure.
+RemoteICU was contracted to empower a comprehensive telemedicine technology solution, including a lineup of intensivists presented to the hospital clinical leadership for proposed acceptance to join their clinical staff, with no capital investment in infrastructure.
 This new intensivist stability has improved the quality and the consistency of the ICU care and has improved ICU staff satisfaction.
 This also enabled the hospital to attain Leapfrog compliance, a high priority for this hospital.

 Large Hospital Neurology

 A large hospital had too few neurologists on staff to handle their large number of acute stroke cases.
 Therefore, the hospital had outsourced their stroke coverage to a tele-stroke provider, but they were often dissatisfied with the timeliness of the neurologists’ responses.
 The hospital turned to RemoteICU to provide neurologists who would join their permanent physician staff and would be dedicated to covering only their hospital and its related facilities.
 RemoteICU coordinated a no capital investment comprehensive telemedicine solution, including staff neurologists who not only cover tele-stroke cases but who also would perform tele-neurology consults.
 This has satisfied the hospital’s tele-stroke and tele-neurology needs.